mighty-gerbils/gerbil/CONTRIBUTING.md

 Gerbil aims to have an extensive "batteries included" standard library.
 That being said, not every new feature/module may get included.
-If there are questions, please reach out in the Matrix room or mailing list for guidance or feedback.
+If there are questions, please reach out in the [Matrix room](https://matrix.to/#/#gerbil-scheme-core:gitter.im) or [mailing list](https://groups.google.com/a/hackzen.org/g/gerbil-users) for guidance or feedback.
 Most often, if a module or package is decided to not be included in the stdlib, it will be added to the [directory](https://github.com/mighty-gerbils/gerbil-directory) instead.
 Do not let this discourage from making contributions!
 The Gerbil ecosystem benefits greatly from community library support!

-**Contributions to the standard library should always be accompanied with corresponding documentation.**
+**Contributions to the standard library should always be accompanied with corresponding documentation.** Pull requests that do not include documentation may not be approved and merged.

 ### Organization of the Standard Library